-Following completion of the Bachelor of Science (BS) in community health degree program, the graduates will:
+Following completion of the Bachelor of Science (BS) in community health degree program,

-- Apply psychological and sociological theories in explaining human behaviors in different clinical scenarios.
+- Apply psychological and sociological theories in explaining human behaviors in different

 - Comprehend the factors that influence health and well being.